How to Find Symmetry

 That was a lot.
 Let’s take a look at what I mean.

-For example a cross.
 Where both identical lines of the cross intersect, we can see that there is a point of symmetry, but let’s take a look at the definition to make sure.

 Based on what we can see, it definitely appears that way.
 However, to be one hundred percent sure, we would need to measure every single line and angle.
-But, for this exercise, I have used an example where all the lines and angles are the exact same distance, so check!
+But, for this exercise, I have used an example where we are assuming all the lines and angles are the exact same distance, so check!

 Now, let’s practice finding lines of symmetry.

-Since, we have already found the point of symmetry on the cross, let’s see how many lines of symmetry it has.
+Since we’ve already found the point of symmetry on the cross, let’s see how many lines of symmetry it has.
 How many times can we split the cross, and get identical parts?

 Let’s try another.